senzing-garage/knowledge-base/gists/air-gap-senzing-environment/README.md

     tar -zxvf ${SENZING_AIR_GAP_TGZ} --directory ${MY_OUTPUT_DIR}
     ```

-### Load local docker repository
+### Load local Docker repository

-This step will add the docker images to the docker repository on the local workstation.
+This step will add the Docker images to the Docker repository on the local workstation.
-The contents of the local docker repository are seen via the `docker images` command.
+The contents of the local Docker repository are seen via the `docker images` command.

-1. View docker images before loading the new images.
+1. View Docker images before loading the new images.
    Example:

     ```console